eXist-db/atom-existdb/README.md

 If the server-side support app is not installed on the selected server instance, you will be asked to install it.
 Just answer with "Yes" and the app will be installed automatically.

 Once the package is activated, you should see the database browser tree view on either the left or right side of the Atom editor window.
-If not, please select *Toggle Database View* from the package menu.
+If not, please select *Toggle Database View* from the package menu (or press `cmd-alt-e` on mac, `ctrl-alt-e` on windows).

 Clicking on any resource in the database browser will open the remote file for editing in an Atom editor tab.
 Behind the scenes, the resource is downloaded and stored into a temporary directory.
 The connection with the remote resource is preserved though, so pressing save in the editor will reupload the changed content into the database.
 This should also work across restarts of Atom: the package detects if you had previously opened files stored in eXist and re-downloads them upon restart.